AngeloKai/ml-for-web/README.md

     acceleration ([Image Signal Processors (ISPs)](https://en.wikipedia.org/wiki/Image_processor))
     to run machine learning operations.

-Among other arguments, one arguments for building the APIs is the underlying machine models are computationaly expensive to run and need hardware acceleration.
+Among other reasons, one argument for building the APIs is the underlying machine models are computationally expensive to run and need hardware acceleration.
 However, it is unscalable to continue adding APIs to the platform for the reason of computational cost.
 There should be a generic solution that can bring down the computational cost of doing machine learning on the web platform.

 ### WebGL
-The WebGL API was designed to render 3D and 2D graphic content and make use of GPUs behind the scene when necessary.
-Given that most of graphic processing relies on matrix computation, web developers have developed
+The WebGL API was designed to render 3D and 2D graphics and make use of GPUs behind the scene when necessary.
+Given that most graphic processing relies on matrix computation, web developers have developed
 [libraries that wrap around WebGL to accelerate matrix computation](https://github.com/AngeloKai/js-ml-libraries).